hpzhang94/zhp_archive.github.io/index.md

 ---
-layout: home
+layout: page
 # excerpt: "Haopeng Zhang's Homepage"
 # menutitle: Home
 menuorder: 1
 ---

 I am a computer science Ph.D candidate at UC Davis, working with <a href="http://jiaweizhang.net/">Dr. Jiawei Zhang</a>.
-Take a look at <a href="./Haopeng_Resume.pdf">my CV</a>.

-My research interests lie in building graph models for natural language processing tasks.
-My recent work has focused on both extractive and abstractive summarization.
-In my spare time, I am fond of movies, video games, and traveling.
+My research interests lie in building graph models for natural language processing.
+My recent work has focused on extractive and abstractive summarization.

 If you are interested in my research, or would like collaborate with me, you are welcome to <a href="mailto:haopeng@ifmlab.org">email me</a>.